fossasia/open-event-server/docs/installation/vagrant.md

 ![VirtualBox-Intro](https://cloud.githubusercontent.com/assets/9834624/11853323/5e5ea2dc-a40b-11e5-9a50-ffda4e08297a.png)

 * If the program has successfully determined that you can install the software the installer will remain open, press continue.
-Then select “Macintosh HD” has your installation destination.
+Then select “Macintosh HD” as your installation destination.
 Click “Continue”.

 ![VirtualBox-Intaltype](https://cloud.githubusercontent.com/assets/9834624/11853324/5e621d86-a40b-11e5-9587-298ea5b26a31.png)